attestantio/dirk/docs/configuration.md

   # ca-cert is the certificate of the CA that issued the client certificates.
 If not present Dirk will use
   # the standard CA certificates supplied with the server.
   ca-cert: file:///home/me/dirk/security/certificates/ca.crt
+# storage-path is the path where information created by the slashing protection system is stored.
+If not
+# supplied it will default to using the 'storage' directory in the user's home directory.
+storage-path: /home/me/dirk/protection
 # stores is a list of locations and types of Ethereum 2 stores.
 If no stores are supplied Dirk will use the
 # default filesystem store.
 stores: